shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 “I hid it.”

 “Can you tell me—” Gra took a deep breath and turned away.
-“Nevermind.
+“Never mind.
 Don’t tell me.”

 “Mr. Oathswan?”